The-Marcy-Lab-School/mod-7-react-api-project/proposal.md

 ## 👩‍💻 MVP User Stories & Frontend Routes

+The color scheme for this project is #817E9F

 * The application will feature the following frontend routes and core features:

 - On the /home page, users can…